 Transformational gift establishes institute, new model of delivering critical behavioral health care services

-On March 1, the University of Oregon announced the establishment of The Ballmer Institute for Children’s Behavioral Health, a bold new approach to addressing the behavioral and mental health care needs of Oregon’s children.
-The Portland-based institute is made possible by a lead gift of more than $425 million from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy.
+On March 1, 2022, the University of Oregon announced the Ballmer Institute for Children’s Behavioral Health, a bold new approach to addressing the behavioral and mental health needs of Oregon’s children and adolescents.
+Located on the UO Portland’s northeast campus, the Ballmer Institute was made possible by a lead gift of more than $425 million from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy.

 “Steve and I are excited to help bring to life this institute, which can help strengthen talent and build partnerships to create long-lasting impact for Oregon’s kids and families.”

 “The global pandemic has only amplified the mental and behavioral health needs of students here in Portland and across the country.
 School districts are often ill-equipped to adequately address these barriers to learning.
 We have a responsibility to find innovative ways to support the holistic needs of our students and are excited for our groundbreaking partnership with the Ballmer Institute.”